 You will hand in your application to visit Faroe Islands at your local Danish mission or an office representing the Danish mission in your region.

 In some countries you can apply for a Faroe Islands visa in several locations.
-As an example there are five places in China where Chinese citizens can apply for a visa to Faroe Islands.
+As an example there are twelve places in China where Chinese citizens can apply for a visa to Faroe Islands.
 When you want to visit the Faroe Islands from China, you will get your Faroe Islands visa at the Danish mission in these cities:

 See the full list of places around the world where you apply for a Faroe Islands visa.
 The list includes missions where Denmark share a representation agreement i.e. a Swedish or a Norwegian office.

 Want to know more about how to get to the Faroe Islands?
 Check out flights to the Faroe Islands and start your thrilling journey to the untouched Nordic archipelago.
 Make sure to also booking day tours in the Faroe Islands and take the next step.